-Abdelhafid Benamraoui is a Principal Lecturer in Finance and Course Leader for the BSc Finance study programme.
-His academic career spans across eighteen years.
+Abdelhafid Benamraoui is a Principal Lecturer in Finance and Director of Teaching, Learning and Quality.
+His academic career spans across nineteen years.
 During this period he has taken on a number of roles including modules leadership, study programmes leadership, supervision of postgraduate and PhD students, writing research papers, teaching and learning co-ordination, executive education development and subject area leadership.

 In his former employment as subject leader Abdelhafid was involved in managing and provide leadership for academic staff, contributing to the development of staff within the subject area, dealing with study units and programmes quality assurance, supporting the quality assurance and enhancement agenda operations of the school, enabling staff development and the appropriate level of quality assurance both in teaching programmes and in setting of assessments, overseeing the development of new courses, recruiting staff and supporting colleagues and departmental staff.

 In his current role as Course Leader of the BSc Finance Abdelhafid is involved in the development of the study programme, overseeing its quality assurance and ensuring that the course is at the cutting edge in terms of quality of delivery and content.
 Abdelhafid managed to make the BSc Finance the highest performing course in terms of NSS scores in the Westminster Business School over the last five years with the last satisfaction rate in 2017 standing at 93% which is above the national average for this important study satisfaction survey.